CLEAN COAST INDEX (CCI)

 Headline

-Figure 3: Percentage splits of the different beach categories classified according to the Clean Coast Index in the Western Mediterranean subregion (2023)
+Figure 4: Breakdown in percentage terms of the different beach categories classified according to the Clean Coast Index in the Ionian and Central Mediterranean sub-region (2024)

 Data source